kivenkat/vmimagebuilder/Azure-image-builder-supports-azure-stack.md

 Once the VHD has been created, copy it to an alternative location, as soon as possible.
 The VHD is stored in a storage account in the temporary Resource Group created when the Image Template is submitted to the Azure Image Builder service.
 If you delete the Image Template, then you will lose this VHD.
 ### Connected Scenario
 The machine you are attempting a copy with will need to be able to reach out to both Azure and Azure Stack environments.
-You can copy the VHD from the URL provided in the previous step to Azure Stack using  az storage blob copy start with the –source-uri parameter pointing to this VHD URI.
+You can copy the VHD from the URL provided in the previous step to Azure Stack using  [az storage blob copy start](https://docs.microsoft.com/en-us/cli/azure/storage/blob/copy?view=azure-cli-latest#az-storage-blob-copy-start) with the --source-uri parameter pointing to this VHD URI.
-You may also use Start-AzureStorageBlobCopy with the -AbsoluteUri parameter to achieve the same.
+You may also use [Start-AzureStorageBlobCopy](https://docs.microsoft.com/en-us/powershell/module/azure.storage/start-azurestorageblobcopy?view=azurermps-6.13.0) with the -AbsoluteUri parameter to achieve the same.

 ```
 # Logging into my Azure Stack.
 The name of my environment is Orlando